 Introduction

-What’s New in the GST Rules?
+What’s New in the GST Rules for Rental Income?

 Key Details of the Notification:

-Notification Number | Date Issued | Effective Date |
+| Notification Number | Date Issued | Effective Date |

-09/2024-Central Tax (Rate) | October 8, 2024 | October 10, 2024 |
+| 09/2024-Central Tax (Rate) | October 8, 2024 | October 10, 2024 |

-What is Reverse Charge Mechanism (RCM)?
+What is the Reverse Charge Mechanism (RCM) in GST?

 Example: